nham/math_notes/linear_systems.md

 ## General solutions to a linear system
 TODO: Present this neatly somehow.
 Basically the null space is the solution set of a homogeneous system, and the cosets of the null space are the solution sets for each RHS that has a solution.
 If the range of the system is the whole space, then every RHS has a solution.
 If the null space is trivial, then solutions are unique.

+TODO: invertibility and transposes.
+We need $A$ is invertible iff $A^T$ invertible for the determinant notes.

+TODO: prove that if a matrix (linear map?) is left-invertible, it is invertible